molecula/documentation/data-ingestion/saas/streaming/tutorials/_posts/2022-04-01-saasquickstart.md

 #### Create A Streaming Source

 After a table exists, you can configure a source to load data into it.
 The “Streaming (HTTPS)” source configuration will yield a persistent endpoint that allows you to stream data to.
-Here you can see our JSON schema that details the data being streamed to the source.
+For more information on deployments, see [Deployments Overview](/setting-up-featurebase/saas/deployments-overview).
+Below you can see our JSON schema that details the data being streamed to the source.
 The below schema contains various flower species and their measurements.
+The command below will start creating your deployment.

 Inputs:
 1. IdToken - IdToken from auth token call to pass as "Authorization" header
 2. table_name - The name you want to give your table i.e. iris_table
 3. source_name - The name you want to give your source i.e. iris_streaming_source
 4. deployment id - The unique ID of your deployment
-5. schema - a JSON blob that contains information about the data streaming into the source.
+5. schema - A JSON blob that contains information about the data streaming into the source.

 **HTTP API Reference:**
 ```shell